Mosque to visit after covid-19 ends(10): Nasir-ol-molk

-The majority of worldwide citizens have now been forced to lead an end-of-the-month existence, owed to the abrupt severing of salaries across the globe.
-We can only hope that our level of medicine will suffice to overcome the surging COVID-19 and its financial consequences, and that Allah will not test us for faith during a two-year period, as it was with the Spanish flu little more than 100 years ago.
+The majority of worldwide citizens have now been forced to lead an end-of-the-month existence, owing to the abrupt severing of salaries across the globe.
+We can only hope that our level of medicine will suffice to overcome the surging COVID-19.
+And its financial consequences, and that Allah will not test us for faith during a two-year period.
+As it was with the Spanish flu a little more than 100 years ago.

 Indeed we pray and read in the Holy Quran: “Allah is the ally of those who believe.
 He brings them out from darknesses into the light.”
 (Qur’an 2:257)

-This marvellously designed mosque is commonly known as the Pink Mosque, the construction of which began in 1876 under the rule of the Qajar dynasty in the city of Shiraz and lasted up until 1888.
+This marvellously designed Nasir-ol-molk mosque is commonly known as the Pink Mosque.
+The construction of which began in 1876 under the rule of the Qajar dynasty in the city of Shiraz and lasted up until 1888.

-One of the designers working on the project, Mohammad Hasan-e-Memar, was an extremely talented and well-spoken Iranian architect whose skill can be traced back to his plan of the famous Eram Garden (UNESCO world heritage site) not far from this mosque.
+One of the designers working on the project, Mohammad Hasan-e-Memar.
+He was an extremely talented and well-spoken Iranian architect.
+His skill can be traced back to his plan of the famous Eram Garden (UNESCO world heritage site) not far from this mosque.

 In effect, the creation of this mosque fell perfectly into the epicentre of Iran’s westernisation epoch.
 Most of the innumerable tiles that were used on its inner and outer decor were imported from either Britain, France or the US; though the architecture itself isn’t that atypical for the Persian style.

 The exterior of the mosque closely resembles traditional designs you could find in cities throughout Iran or Uzbekistan.
-The walls and ceilings of the mosque however, are covered with lurid tiles portraying distant landscapes and spring flowers, interjected with beautifully carved, spiralling pillars.
+The walls and ceilings of the mosque however, are covered with lurid tiles portraying distant landscapes and spring flowers.
+Also interjected with beautifully carved, spiralling pillars.

 The lively-coloured stained glass used on the windowpanes is quite surprising, as it is more of a common asset for a church than a mosque.
 Though this goes against the general custom in mosque construction (to allow as much light in as possible), it creates a vivid scene of multicoloured lights dancing gracefully on the surfaces of Persian carpets and tiled walls, giving the inside of the mosque an unforgettable charm.

-If you ever are so lucky as to be able to travel around the middle-east, you should definitely treat yourself to a visit around this spectacular site, as the unique interior design really is the pinacle of intercultural architectural beauty.
+If you ever are so lucky as to be able to travel around the middle-east, you should definitely treat yourself to a visit around Nasir-ol-molk mosque. as the unique interior design really is the pinacle of intercultural architectural beauty.